How to Set Priorities as a Mom (Tips for Stay-at-Home Moms)

 Combine Several Activities

 Individuals who are extremely successful at setting priorities are used to combining several activities into a one-time slot.
 This means you will complete those tasks together.
 For instance, if you have to go to pick up the kids from school and you need to go to the food mart, you can stop by the food mart as you head home.
 Or listen to tape-recorded notes while commuting the kids to and from school.
 Combining several tasks together saves you a lot of time.
-Just be creative and know what tasks combine well.
+Just be creative with your priorities as a mom and know what tasks combine well.

 By making use of these tips, a stay-at-home mom will maximize time and be more organized by knowing how to set priorities right.
 This will reduce your stress levels, feel a sense of achievement and overall, be a happier mom.